About Me

 I’m Not All About Travel

-When I’m not traveling, you’ll find me at home in Buffalo, NY with my husband Mike.
+When I’m not traveling, you’ll find me at home in Fort Collins, CO with my husband Mike.
 I work full-time writing about travel rewards and credit cards at Forbes Advisor (it’s a dream job!) and carve out time to blog whenever I can.

 I love cooking, hiking, and yoga, so you’ll find them woven into my free time.
 I also run when it’s nice out!
 Guilty pleasures include rainy day marathons of Top Chef and dinner out with my husband.